 - Can be left blank (usually a disadvantage)

-Sites using local authentication as they can map the data from their own systems.
+Sites using local authentication as they can map the data from their own systems where is it (presumably) already consistent.
 See:

 By creating a custom choice attribute